mgildea87/CVRCseq/README.md

 		prepDE_length: Average fragment length for stringtie prepDE script

 ## config/profile/config.yaml
-This file contains the default slurm parameters for each rule
+This file contains the default slurm resources for each rule

 ## workflow/scripts/cat_rename.py

 	This script:
 		1. Concatenates fastq files for samples that were split over multiple sequencing lanes
-		2. Renames the fastq files from the generally verbose ids given by the sequencing center to those supplied in the Samples_info.tab file.
+		2. Renames the fastq files from the generally verbose ids given by the sequencing center to those supplied in Samples_info.tab.
 		3. The sample name, condition, and replicate columns are concatenated and form the new sample_id_Rx.fastq.gz files
-		4. This script is executed snakemake_init.sh prior to snakemake execution
+		4. This script is executed via snakemake_init.sh prior to launching the appropriate snakemake pipeline
 ## workflow/scripts/snakemake_init.sh

 	This bash script:
 		1. Executes cat_rename.py
-		2. loads the miniconda3/cpu/4.9.2 module
+		2. loads the miniconda3/cpu/4.9.2 module on Ultraviolet
 		3. Executes snakemake
 		4. Runs multiqc

 ## workflow/scripts/FRP.py
 This file computes the fraction of reads in peaks (FRP) and outputs a table with FRP, total fragments, and fragments within peaks.